overturetool/vdm2c/readme.md

  * Library support providing a number of macros to ease class encoding
 2. A translation of VDM into C using the above library

+### Running tests

+Please set this property to point to the tests in the repo: `git@gitlab.au.dk:into-cps/vdm2c-exploration.git` `-Dcexamples.path=/path/to/vdm2c-exploration/vdm`

 # Notes